 What Will Your home water damage Insurance Policy Cover?

-By Bobbie Sage
+Original Story by Bobbie Sage

 There is a lot of confusion about what types of home water damage coverage under a home insurance policy.
 Furthermore, most home insurance mold claims are denied.
 This leaves homeowners with a lot of questions.